stefanprodan/stefanprodan/_posts/2016-08-25-docker-windows-powershell-cheatsheet.markdown

 docker service create --name $service --network $network --replicas $replicas $image
 ```

-Start a swarm service and expose a port on the host system:
+Start a service and expose a port on the host system:

 ```powershell
 $service = "service_name"